spook/ink2pdf/README.md

 This tells the `ink2pdf` tool how to assign layers to the generated output PDF pages.
 You, as the author of the Inkscape document, put that prefix into the layer's name.

-The page numbers do not have to be in order, nor do they have to be sequential.
+The numbers do not have to be in order, and there can be gaps in the sequence.
 The following layer names produce the same PDF output as the first example above:

     p00) Introduction